(This action is part of the Catalog of Legislative Actions.)

 - undermining electoral integrity to secure illegitimate power;

-- misusing military and paramilitary forces, within the nation and abroad; and
+- misusing military and paramilitary forces, within the nation and abroad;

 - aligning the United States with authoritarian regimes while undermining democratic alliances.